 To outwardly identify someone with their lapse, the reasons which we should probably never know, would be one of our cruelest acts.
 It is a denial of all their other possibilities.
 So let us practice compassion in its place.
+It does matter how we treat others.
 Love is a combination of many motivating qualities, both known and unknown, but it is compassion [to ‘suffer with’], which is its most recognizable expression.
-When people are crushed for air and the world around them seems to be falling apart their discernment can fracture into a hundred pieces.
+When people are crushed for air and the world around them seems to be falling apart their discernment can fracture into a thousand pieces.
 A man I once knew, a good man and a respected member of his believing community, had in one unthinkable moment lost all but one of his family in an automobile accident.
 He turned to alcohol for some years in a hopeless effort to numb the pain which could not be numbed.
 Yet all along he would say that he understood liquor was not the answer and would in his sober hours warn others of its uselessness.
 He remained accountable to himself.
 That was enough.
 So what was he then?
 Was he a grieving and suffering soul struggling to survive or was he an unrequited drunkard and a fake?
 So, yes, let us hold off from such quick judgements.
 Could we even for a minute put ourselves in the shoes of this modern day Job?
 To what shadowy places would our own desperation take us or has taken us already?
 He recovered, by the way, the best he could, to be a source of real hope for others.
-Even to this day his is one of the names which does help to sustain me
+Even to this day his is one of the names which does help to sustain me.

-“Dear Lord, you know I am not perfect, too often I have been anxious that I would be found out to have fallen short of the mark, scared of being held to account for not being perfect to my word, yet allow for me to be at peace in the knowledge that trying my best will be my chief work.“
+“Dear Lord, you know I am not perfect, too often I have been anxious that I would be found out to have fallen short of the mark, scared of being held to account for not being perfect to my word, yet allow for me to be at peace in the knowledge that trying my best will be my chief and most enduring work.”

 By transgression here and throughout, I am referring to a personal moral lapse or weakness, and not to any crime which might have to do with a violence inflicted upon another.
 This is another matter altogether and would require a different and more immediate response.